EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 1. Click **"Become a validator"**.

-2. Read carefully all the information and click **"I Accept"** in the following pages until you reach until you reach the **"Confirmation"** screen and click **"Continue"**.
+2. Read carefully all the information and click **"I Accept"** in the following pages until you reach the **"Confirmation"** screen.
+Click **"Continue"**.

 3. In the following screens you should choose an **Execution client** and a **Consensus client**.
 You can skip these instructions as all software is already included in the image and ready to run.
 Click **"Continue"** in both screens.

 4. Now it is time to generate the key pairs.
-Select the number of validators you want to run in order to check the total ETH you will need. skip the operating system and the key tool selection as we don't need it either.
+Select the number of validators you want to run in order to check the total ETH you will need. **skip the operating system and the key tool selection as we don't need it either**.

-5. Let's create the key pairs.
-In your ethereum node, type the following command (as ethereum user):
+5. Go to your node and open a terminal in order to create the key pairs.
+Type the following command (as ethereum user):

 .. prompt:: bash $